 3. Pause your current Netflix binge and spend some time watching (or re-watching) Yosemite Nature Notes.
 The series features more than 30 mini-documentaries on a huge array of topics, from bighorn sheep and black bears to glaciers and, of course, Half Dome.
 Find every episode on the Yosemite National Park website and YouTube.
 Thanks to our donors for making many of these videos possible!

-4. Speaking of things to stream, make some popcorn and settle in for the incredible National Parks: America’s Best Idea, the award-winning documentary series from Ken Burns and Dayton Duncan.
+4. Speaking of things to stream, make some popcorn and settle in for National Parks: America’s Best Idea, the award-winning documentary series from Ken Burns and Dayton Duncan.
 You can see clips for free (and purchase the DVD) on the PBS site; to watch the full series, check your local PBS listings or subscription-based video streaming services.

 5. Take a spin through the Yosemite Conservancy Flickr pool!
 Explore different areas of the park and see how the Sierra transforms in different seasons as you peruse thousands of stunning photos from Yosemite fans.
 And if you’re inspired to post your own Yosemite photos, we’d love to see them.
 Add them to our Flickr pool, or share them with us on social media.

 6. Let your speakers or headphones sing with sounds from the natural world.
 Start off with the “Soundscapes” episode of Yosemite Nature Notes, check out some of the recordings from the National Park Service’s Natural Sounds and Night Skies Division, and then head to the Cornell Lab of Ornithology’s Macauley Library to immerse in the calls, chirps, trills and percussion of avian vocal artists.
 We found a few sample sounds from species that make their seasonal or year-round homes in Yosemite:

 - Peregrine falcon